Understanding the Differences Between Forms W-2 and 1099

 Consultants

 Like freelancers, these individuals are self-employed.
-However, the difference lies in their skillset.
+However, the difference lies in their skill set.
 Often, these individuals have unique or highly crafted experiences, education, and training that make their knowledge invaluable.
-Their knowledge frequently leads to opportunities to help companies strategize as needed.
 These workers usually demand high compensation for their time and efforts.

 Independent Contractors